 1,200 Miles, Four Days, And A Kia Sportage

-It’s only now, having driven a Kia Sportage for a week, that I’ve noticed just how many of them there are on the road.
-As a sentence to open a review that’s probably quite a strange one, but honestly, have you noticed just how many Sportages there are?
+It’s only now, having driven a Kia Sportage for a week, I’ve noticed just how many of them there are on the roads.
+As an opening sentence for a review it’s probably quite a strange one, but honestly, have you noticed how many there are?
 I feel like they were somehow invisible to me before, but the mist has now cleared and I spot one every single time I venture out for a drive.

 Should I be surprised?
 Not really, but I’m amazed I’ve been oblivious to the Sportage for so long.
 You see, the Sportage is Kia’s best selling model in the UK.
 Why?
 Because everyone likes a good SUV, and Kia were there with the right product at the right time.
 Perhaps more importantly, fewer and fewer people associate Kia’s name with the words ‘cheap’ or ‘Korean rubbish’ as perhaps would have done a decade ago.

 So what’s it like, the new Sportage?
 To find out I decided to do some serious mileage in one, and the easiest way to do that was to drive quite far away.
 Destination: Scotland.